 Does a Christian have salvation security to the point where he can now relax and do nothing?
-Does salvation security exist to that degree?
+Does salvation security exist to that degree or any degree?
 If not, then what should he do?
 Is there salvation maintenance under grace?
 Is doing anything a violation of Biblical grace?
 Do you know what the popular teachers are declaring about those critical, salvation-related issues?
 Please grab your Bible and verify the following:

 Someone asked him, “Lord, are only a few people going to be saved?”
 He said to them, “Make every effort to enter through the narrow door, because MANY, I tell you, will try to enter and will not be able to.”
 (Luke 13:23, 24)

 Sadly, even though Luke 13:24 is one of the Lord’s salvation teachings, very few know anything about it.
 The Lord taught there we are to make a continuous tense agonizing effort to enter God’s kingdom.
 That is the salvation security Jesus taught.
 Elsewhere he taught difficult or hard is the road that leads to life, Mt.
 7:14 (NKJV, NRSV).

 This Secret About Staying Pure Is Vital